rizac/stream2segment/README.md

 #### 1.1 macOS

-On MacOS (El Capitan and later) all required software is generally already preinstalled.
-We suggest you to go to the next step and look at the [Installation Notes](#installation-notes) in case of problems (to install software on MacOS, we recommend to use [brew](https://brew.sh/)).
+On macOS (El Capitan and later) all required software is generally already preinstalled.
+We suggest you to go to the next step and look at the [Installation Notes](#installation-notes) in case of problems (to install software on macOS, we recommend to use [brew](https://brew.sh/)).

 <details>
 <summary>Details</summary>